pkeilbach/htwg-practical-nlp/docs/lectures/introduction.md

     The German word [*Heimat*](https://en.wikipedia.org/wiki/Heimat) has no exact English equivalent.

 <!--
-Comment:
-Anybody who used NLP solutions in another language than english probably has experienced lower performance.
+TODO: Anybody who used NLP solutions in another language than english probably has experienced lower performance.
 -->

 ## NLP in the era of Artificial Intelligence